innogames/slack-bot/readme.md

 - `inform job MyJobName` (alternative syntax)

 ### Jenkins job notifications
-Receive slack messages for all process builds for the given job:
+Receive Slack messages for all process builds for the given job:

 **Example:**
 - `watch JenkinsSelfCheck` notifies about any build of Job `JenkinsSelfCheck`